How To Use The Sync Teaching Method In Your Classroom

-Students should be allowed to lead these sessions as well—to present their finished work, to engage their peers and their teacher in the research phase of a project, and to lead each other in smaller groups as a part of everyday learning.
+Students should be allowed to lead these sessions as well—to present their finished work, engage their peers and their teacher in the research phase of a project, and lead each other in smaller groups as a part of everyday learning.

 Step 3: Different things at Different Times—Switching Between Sync’d & Unsync’d

 A blend of synchronous and independent activity may be determined on the fly.
 This blend is often the magic of live teaching, where instruction is leavened by questions, pauses, changes in direction, as well as time for independent work.
 So the ability to shift fluidly between the two is critical.
 Even if planned, the easier the mechanics of the transition, the more transitions there can be.

 Necessary elements include the ability of the teacher or a student to pause navigation to allow for discussions.
 They also include allowing students to ‘catch up’ and re-engage after having gone off on tangents of their own.